 - Low blood pressure

-Also known as blood poisoning, septicemia occurs when staph bacteria enter a person's bloodstream.
-A fever and low blood pressure are signs of septicemia.
+Also known as a bloodstream infection, bacteremia occurs when staph bacteria enter a person's bloodstream.
+A fever and low blood pressure are signs of bacteremia.
 The bacteria can travel to locations deep within your body, to produce infections affecting:

 - Internal organs, such as your brain, heart or lungs